 Work days are scheduled between November and March and are dependent upon weather conditions and program needs.
 Work days usually last 4 hours, generally from 9:00am to 1:00pm., however work times may be adjusted according to volunteer availability.

 Range Watershed Restoration is a drop-in program where volunteers are not required to work more than one day at a time.
 However, volunteers are welcome to work as many of the work days as desired.
-For a schedule of workdays please contact Dylan Voeller (see below).
+For a schedule of workdays please contact Roxanne Foss (see below).

 There is also an option for a once-per-week internship-type commitment for those interested.
-Please apply using the link below or contact Dylan Voeller (see below) for more information.
+Please apply using the link below or contact Roxanne Foss (see below) for more information.

 Training on native plant restoration and erosion control techniques is provided on-the-job.

 Benefits to the Volunteer

 The volunteer will gain an understanding of park ranch conservation/restoration projects and enjoy the satisfaction in helping to restore watershed integrity on park lands.
 The volunteer will also enjoy personal enrichment and experience working in a national park setting.